-Leadership is a key part of the work of all pharmacists and pharmaceutical scientists, regardless of their professional sector, geographical location or experience.
-In short, leadership is for everyone, wherever they are.
+Leadership is a key part of the work of all pharmacists and pharmaceutical scientists, regardless of sector, location or experience.
+Leadership is for everyone.

 In the complex and dynamic world of healthcare, the concept of a single ‘hero’ leader has been replaced with an engaging leadership approach that cascades throughout a profession.
 This collective approach to leadership works well for pharmacists and pharmaceutical scientists who increasingly practice in cross-disciplinary environments, with pharmacists from other sectors as well as other healthcare professionals.